mapbox/mapbox-gl-native/platform/node/README.md

 }
 ```

-When you are finished using a map object, you can call `map.release()` to dispose the internal map resources manually.
+When you are finished using a map object, you can call `map.release()` to permanently dispose the internal map resources.
 This is not necessary, but can be helpful to optimize resource usage (memory, file sockets) on a more granualar level than v8's garbage collector.
+Calling `map.release()` will prevent a map object from being used for any further render calls, but can be safely called as soon as the `map.render()` callback returns, as the returned pixel buffer will always be retained for the scope of the callback.

 ## Implementing a file source